Bazror/hivemind/docs/native_ads/native_ads.md

 #### Interactive polls

 Interactive polls give community members a chance to share their opinions on a certain topic/question as well as see what other community members think.
+Hivemind can be extended to handle interactive polls and when these are implemented, an ad type with the same properties will also become possible.

 These will differ from the normal polls that members can make in that they will be displayed on sections set aside for such polls, will be marked "sponsored" and will decline payout.

 ---